kubernetes/community/community-membership.md

 [**New contributors**](https://github.com/kubernetes/contrib/issues/1090) should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.

-**Note:** Anyone can be added as an outside collaborator (with READ access) to a repo in the Kubernetes GitHub organization without any requirements.
-This will allow them to be assigned issues and PRs until they become a member, but will not allow tests to be run against their PRs automatically.
+**Note:** Individuals may be added as an outside collaborator (with READ access) to a repo in the Kubernetes GitHub organization without becoming a member.
+This will allow them to be assigned issues and PRs until they become a member, but will not allow tests to be run against their PRs automatically nor allow them to interact with the PR bot.

+### Requirements for outside collaborators

+- Working on some contribution to the project that would benefit from the abillity to have PRs or Issues to be assigned to the contributor
+- Have the support of 1 member
+  - Find a member who will sponsor you
+  - Send an email to kubernetes-membership@googlegroups.com
+    - CC: your sponsor
+    - Subject: `REQUEST: New outside collaborator for <your-GH-handle>`
+     - Body: GitHub handle of sponsor
+     - Body: Justification - any contributions or what you will be working on
+  - Have your sponsoring member reply confirmation of sponsorship: `+1`
+  - Wait for response to the message

 ## Established community members